yashk2000/raise-hand/blog.md

 ### Updating the UI depending on hand states

 This is the final step - toggling the UI to show which participants have their hands raised and lowered.
-Here we will

 ```js
 /* The function handling all UI changes when attendess raise or lower